(You Drive Me) Crazy: Live performances and covers

 In 2002, British nu metal band SugarComa covered "(You Drive Me) Crazy" and included it on their album Becoming Something Else.
 American musician Richard Cheese also covered the song in 2003 and included it on his album Tuxicity.
 American pop band Selena Gomez & the Scene performed a homage to Spears during their 2011 We Own the Night Tour.
 They performed "(You Drive Me) Crazy" along with a medley of hits that included "...Baby One More Time", "Oops!...
 I Did It Again", "I'm a Slave 4 U", "Toxic" and "Hold It Against Me", mixed similar to the Chris Cox Megamix included in Greatest Hits: My Prerogative.
-In the 2012 Glee episode "Britney 2.0", the characters of Marley Rose and Jake Puckerman performed a medley of the track with Aerosmith's "Crazy" (1993).
+In the 2012 Glee season 4 episode "Britney 2.0", the characters of Marley Rose (Melissa Benoist) and Jake Puckerman (Jacob Artist) performed a medley of the track with Aerosmith's "Crazy" (1993).
+Argentine singer Lali Espósito samples the word "stop!" from the Stop Remix! on her 2023 single "Obsessión" from her album Lali.